What Is Kojic Acid Dipalmitate?

 Voila, you have just turned an ordinary brightening lotion, into a potent skin lightening lotion which you can use for at least 6 months.
 Repeat the process as you wish.
 Adding Alpha Arbutin powder will increase the potency of the lotion.

-Kojic Acid, like Alpha Arbutin does not have many side effects, and is generally safe for most people.
+Kojic Acid, like Alpha Arbutin does not have any known side effects, and is generally safe for most people.

 However, this product is not intended for internal use.
 Do not add the powder to products containing lactic acid, or AHAs as this can affect the pH balance of the lotion.
 If redness, itching, or irritation occurs, discontinue use immediately.